-The Voices of Our People is an ongoing Windspeaker Radio series featuring stories from Indigenous & Metis Peoples of Alberta
+The Voices of Our People is an ongoing Windspeaker Radio series featuring stories from First Nations & Metis People of Alberta

 Original Airdate: December 20, 2020